ntamminga1/ntamminga1.github.io/index.md

 ### Timeline

+Au23:

 Su23: I worked towards collecting a data set that could be used to train a machine learning algorithm with both protons and electrons.
-Also, I took my candidacy exam.
+Also, I took my [candidacy exam](https://ntamminga1.github.io/paper-poster/).

 Sp23: I presented the preliminary proof of concept at the [NIF/JLF User Group Meeting](https://ntamminga1.github.io/paper-poster/).
 I also continued to work towards collecting another data set for machine learning training.